and the Individual

 that hems him in.

-as "that other kind of seeing, which everyone has but few make use of."
+kind of seeing, which everyone has but few make use of."

-Within our current systems of education, training on the nonverbal
+Within our current systems of education, training on

-"like gods in apprehension" is neither clearly stated nor consistently pursued.
+to be more "like gods in apprehension" is neither clearly stated nor consistently pursued.
 We could and, most emphatically,

 we should do better in this very important field than we are doing now.
 The practical wisdom of earlier civilizations and